Summary

 Benefits

-The central benefit of the CPF is a lump sum withdrawal of accrued savings upon reaching retirement age.
+The central benefit of the CPF is a lump sum withdrawal of accrued savings (plus interest) upon reaching retirement age.
 Withdrawals can also be made for house purchases, healthcare financing or simply long term savings with subsidized interest rates.
+CPF balances can be withdrawn in full if an individual is about to leave Singapore permanently.

 Other